 In 2017 alone, we funded programs that impacted over 59,300 children and youth, including the following:

 - Crisis Intervention and Suicide Prevention Centre of BC

 - Boys and Girls Clubs of Western Canada

 - Red Cross Canada

 Your donations and support impact children in an unbelievable way.
 Here is a story from one of our beneficiaries, Greater Vancouver YMCA:

 "Serious bullying can happen when groups of friends get together and target a specific person.
 In fact “mobbing,” as it is often called, can have very serious effects on the victims—from social isolation to depression, and in some extreme cases, even suicide.
 In October, three grade 9 students were referred to the YMCA Alternative Suspension Program for cyberbullying.
-The program, generously funded by the CKNW Orphans’ Fund, takes in students who have been suspended from school and works with them to get the tools they need to succeed in school.
+The program, generously funded by the CKNW Kids’ Fund, takes in students who have been suspended from school and works with them to get the tools they need to succeed in school.
 Many have been victims of bullying, or have been bullies themselves.

 In this case the young men were perpetrators–they had made up inappropriate stories about another boy who went to their school and shared them online in a chat room that was frequented by many other students from the same school.
 This was a first time offense for all three of them, but due to its seriousness and the fact that the school has a zero tolerance policy on bullying, they were suspended.